mayanelson/stuycraft/README.md

 A quick little crafting guide: https://docs.google.com/document/d/1PgAHedlJuQpnWJiYWfuwLOyFtpWk1e9qJi6qJ0Oz054/edit?usp=sharing

 So, you’ve just crafted yourself a shiny diamond sword and oh — that Zombie came out of nowhere, didn’t it?
 Even with the best tool in the game you couldn’t defeat it, and now, you’re dead.
-Because we were too lazy to make a respawn button this is a hardcore world, the only thing left to do is close the processing window and start again.
+Because <del>we were too lazy to make a respawn button</del> this is a hardcore world, the only thing left to do is close the processing window and start again.
 Better luck next time.